agenthubdev/agenthub_operators/docs/index_data.md

 # IndexData

-**Index Data** is a class that extends the `BaseOperator` and is responsible for indexing the input text into chunk embeddings.
-This can be useful when dealing with large texts and requiring efficient operations on text data.
+**IndexData** is a class that extends the **BaseOperator** class and is responsible for indexing data.
+It takes text as input, cleans it, and generates an embeddings dictionary that represents the vector index of the text.

-The main function of this class is `run_step`, which takes the input text, cleans it, and generates the vector index by generating embeddings for chunks of the text.
-The class also includes helper methods to clean text, create batches, and generate chunks for processing.
+The class has the following methods:

-## Parameters
+- **declare_name** : Returns the name 'Index Data'.

-The `IndexData` class does not require any parameters.
+- **declare_category** : Returns the category, in this case 'Manipulate Data'.

-## Inputs
+- **declare_parameters** : Returns an empty list, as there are no parameters required.

-- `text`: A string that represents the text to be processed and indexed.
+- **declare_inputs** : Returns a single input 'text' which is of data type 'string'.

-## Outputs
+- **declare_outputs** : Returns a single output 'vector_index' which is of data type '{}', a dictionary.

-- `vector_index`: A dictionary containing the vector index of the text, where each key is a string representation of the embedding vector, and the value is the corresponding chunk of text.
+- **run_step** : Main method that takes an `AiContext` as argument and performs the actual indexing, cleaning, and generation of the embeddings dictionary.

-## Helper Methods
+- **clean_text** : Cleans the input text to ensure proper formatting.

-- `clean_text(self, text)`: Removes newline characters from the input text and returns the cleaned text.
+- **batched** : A helper function that will batch an iterable in chunks of size `n`.

-- `batched(self, iterable, n)`: Yields batches of size `n` from an iterable.
+- **chunked_tokens** : A generator that yields text chunks as strings, keeping each chunk within a specified token length.

-- `chunked_tokens(self, text, encoding_name, chunk_length)`: Yields chunks of size `chunk_length` for a given input text and encoding_name.
-This method uses the `batched()` method to create chunks and the `tiktoken` library to handle the encoding.
+- **len_safe_get_embedding** : Retrieves a dictionary of embeddings for text chunks provided.

-- `len_safe_get_embedding(self, text, ai_context, max_tokens=EMBEDDING_CTX_LENGTH, encoding_name=EMBEDDING_ENCODING)`: Generates chunk embeddings for the input text.
-It divides the input text into chunks by calling the `chunked_tokens()` method, gets the embeddings for each chunk using the `ai_context.embed_text()` method, and creates a dictionary with tuple(embedding) as keys and the corresponding chunks as values.
+The constants **EMBEDDING_CTX_LENGTH** and **EMBEDDING_ENCODING** are set to `1000` and `'cl100k_base'` respectively.
+This means that each chunk of text will be limited to 1000 tokens.
+The choice of 1000 tokens was made to find a balance between speed and accuracy, as a small query could fit 4 chunks in the context.